What is a Traffic Officer?

-- patrolling roadways by car, motorcycles, or on foot
+- patrols roads by car, motorcycles, or on foot

-- using speed-measuring devices to enforce the speed limit
+- uses speed-measuring devices to enforce the speed limit

-- identifying signs of a drunk driver, testing them and determining if an offence has been committed
+- identifies signs of a drunk driver, tests them and determines if an offence has been committed

-- checking vehicles for valid registration and outstanding fines
+- checks vehicles for valid registration and outstanding fines

 - a good driver?